indutny/blog/posts/c.cpp-in-node.md

 server.

-Second C++ file was `js_http_request_processor.cc` and it was responsible for invoking JavaScript http request handler.
+Second C++ file was `js_http_request_processor.cc` and it was responsible for invoking the JavaScript http request handler.
 Not that much for a separate C++ file, right?

 It wasn't working that much at that point, and didn't have any of